 Another treatment option the doctor may consider is pulsed RF therapy.
 In contrast to RF lesioning, pulsed RF delivers short bursts of RF current, instead of a continuous RF flow.
 This allows the tissue to cool slightly between each burst, significantly reducing the risk of destroying nearby tissue.
 Because pulsed RF therapy does not rely on heat to relieve pain, the doctor can use this method to treat a wider range of painful areas, including peripheral nerves and near critical structures.

 A pulsed RF procedure is also performed in a clinical setting.
-Unlike RF lesioning, pulsed RF is virtually painless, so the patient will not need anesthetic.
+Unlike RF lesioning, pulsed RF is virtually painless, so the patient will not need anaesthetic.
 The doctor will use x-ray to insert a needle into the general area where the patient is feeling pain.
-The doctor will then place a microelectrode through the needle and perform sensory stimulation, if necessary.
+The doctor will then place an electrode through the needle and perform sensory stimulation, if necessary.
 Motor stimulation is not required for pulsed RF procedures.

 Pulsed RF is then applied to the target area to disrupt pain signals.
 Activation of pulsed RF enables the doctor to select the optimal pulse widths and frequencies that will provide the patient with the highest level of pain relief.